 Rob and Tom joined the trek this year, Mark’s 2 young cousins from the UK.
-None of my fellow team members are climbers, however that did not dissuade me from climbing 5 peaks during the 10-day hike.
+None of my fellow team members are climbers per se, however I had my heart set on climbing 5 peaks during the 10-day hike.

 Day 1: Horse in to Dorothy Lake (15 miles)

 No sooner had we gotten the tents set up but the weather turned blustery, with a few snow flurries and wind strong enough to cut right through you.
 Rob and Tom weren’t expecting that and seemed a bit shell shocked.
 Wide eyed, they started asking questions like, “Is it going to be like this every day?”, and “What is the fastest way out of here?”
 Chuckling to ourselves, Mark and I explained that there was no "quick way out".
-Fortunately, we had provided them with a gear list and they were dressed adequately enough to keep from freezing.
+Fortunately, we were all dressed adequately enough for the weather and it did not get any worse than that.
 (Topo Map)

 Day 3: Hike to Kerrick Canyon (6.5 miles)The following day’s hike took us up and over Bailey Ridge, across Tilden Canyon, and over Macomb Ridge to our next camp at Kerrick Canyon.
 This is beautiful country and it was a “rest day” for me in that there were no peaks to climb.
-Mark and I took as much weight as we could from the younger guys who were unaccustomed to carrying heavy packs and struggling a bit.
+Mark and I took as much weight as we could from the younger guys who were unaccustomed to carrying heavy multi-day packs.
 (Topo Map)

 After dinner, we began telling stories about past trips and experiences.
 I mentioned to Rob and Tom that I had a pretty high success rate in calling owls.
 They pretty much said, “Yeah, prove it”.
 So I demonstrated my owl call for them, “Hoo-hoohoo-hoo-hoo”.
 They reacted as expected, like I was insane.
 Low and behold a few seconds later I heard a response, far away and barely audible.
 I told them such and they really thought I had lost it.
 So I let out another hoot.
 A minute later the owl hooted again.
 This time it was clearly heard coming from the west shore of Benson Lake.
 I let out another call, and the owl soon responded from the east side of Benson Lake.
 (Now the guys are becoming quite fascinated.)
 (Topo Map)